 Calcineurin inhibitors stop the action of calcineurin, an enzyme that’s involved in some immune system processes.

 Calcineurin inhibitors can be applied around the eyes.
-While they will not cause glaucoma, they may sting for the first few days of use.
+They may sting for the first few days of use.

 Examples include tacrolimus (Protopic) and pimecrolimus (Elidel).